rusek/across/doc/api.rst

     * container special methods: ``__len__``, ``__contains__``, ``__getitem__``, ``__setitem__``, ``__delitem__``;
     * ``__call__``.

-.. class:: Local
+.. function:: ref(obj)

-    Marker for an object indicating that wrapped object should be passed to / returned from a remote process as a proxy.
+    Wrap a given object in a special marker indicating that the object should be passed / returned to a remote process as a proxy.

     .. code-block:: python

         def create_list():
-            return Local([])
+            return ref([])

         remote_cheeses = conn.call(create_list)
         remote_cheeses.append('gorgonzola')